Competitive Operational Costs

 Electricity, Gas and Water, Commerce, Restaurant and Hotels, Transport, Warehouse, and Communications.

 Mines and Quarry

 Free Zones Regime Industry

 Micro and Small Craft Industry and National Tourism

-With respect to companies that are under the free zone regime, the minimum wage is the most competitive at the regional level, which makes Nicaragua an ideal country to set up labor-intensive operations.
+With respect to companies that are under the free zone system, the minimum wage is the most competitive at a regional level, which makes Nicaragua an ideal country to set up labor-intensive operations.

 Additionally, they offer plans of advanced digital lines that include services such as call waiting, three-way conferencing, caller ID, voice mail and text messages (SMS).
-In such schemes the cost per minute for international calls to the U.S. and Canada are approximately USD$ 0.20 / min.
+In such schemes, the cost per minute for international calls to the U.S. and Canada is approximately USD$ 0.20 / min.

 The main suppliers of business connections in Nicaragua are Claro, Amnet, Navega, IBW, Ideay, among others.
 They offer various packages of dedicated enterprise data whose approximate average prices can range from USD$70 for a connection of 256 Kbps up to USD$640 by a connection of 3.072 Kbps.
 We highly recommend contacting the provider of your choice to quote the data package that best suits the needs and requirements of your business.